lakshit07/comptt-code/README.md

 Competitive Code
 ===========
-This is a small collection of handy snippets of algorithms needed frequently.
+This is a collection of handy snippets of algorithms needed frequently.